What is an Ankle Fracture?

 Once the broken bones begin to heal, you can put weight on the ankle.
 This starts in the boot.
 You are then allowed to wean out of the boot or cast.
 You can return to normal routine works once the bones are fully healed.
 Some patients may need physical therapy for their ankle to regain full strength and movement.
 While everyone is different, it can take up to a year after ankle surgery for some patients to regain full ankle function.

 There are complications that relate to orthopedic surgery in general.
 These include the risks associated with infection, anesthesia, damage to blood vessels and nerves, and bleeding or blood clots.

 Problems after ankle surgery include weakness, ankle joint stiffness, and arthritis.
 Possible complications after ankle fracture surgery are infection and problems with healing.
 Factors that increase risks after ankle fracture surgery include steroid use, diabetes, and cigarette smoking.

 Siora Surgicals well known orthopedic implants manufacturer and supplier company in India.
-The company introduce different rage of product such as Small Fragment Locking Implants, Hip Prosthesis, Interlocking Nails, Bone Screws, Locking Plates, Trauma Bone Plates, AFN Nailing System, Cannulated Screws, Large Fragment Locking Compression Plate, Mini Fragment Implants, Multifix Tibia Nails, Intramedullary Interlocking Nails, Proximal Femoral Nailing Antirotation, Dynamic Hip Screw, Dynamic Condylar Screw, Angled blade plates etc.
+The company introduces different range of product such as Small Fragment Locking Implants, Hip Prosthesis, Interlocking Nails, Bone Screws, Locking Plates, Trauma Bone Plates, AFN Nailing System, Cannulated Screws, Large Fragment Locking Compression Plate, Mini Fragment Implants, Multifix Tibia Nails, Intramedullary Interlocking Nails, Proximal Femoral Nailing Anti-rotation, Dynamic Hip Screw, Dynamic Condylar Screw, Angled blade plates, etc.